Skip the can of refrigerated biscuits! You can make flaky layers all on your own with this easy recipe for flaky buttermilk biscuits.

 - Transfer the crumb mixture to a mixing bowl.
 Stir in the buttermilk quickly.
 Press the mixture so that the dough comes together.

-- Turn the dough out onto a lightly floured surface and knead 7 or 8 times.
+- Turn the dough out onto a lightly floured surface and knead by folding the dough onto itself 7 or 8 times.
 Roll the dough out to 1/2 inch thickness and cut into biscuit shapes.
-(I’ve done squares as well as circles.)
+(I've done squares as well as circles.)
 Place these on the prepared pan.

 - Brush the biscuits with the half and half.